-- a Motions on the agenda shall be considered in the order that they appear unless the order is changed at the discretion of the chair of the meeting. - b A motion (including an amendment) shall not be progressed unless it has been moved and seconded. - c A motion on the agenda that is not moved by its proposer may be treated by the chair of the meeting as withdrawn. - d If a motion (including an amendment) has been seconded, it may be withdrawn by the proposer only with the consent of the seconder and the meeting. - e An amendment is a proposal to remove or add words to a motion.
-It shall not negate the motion. - f If an amendment to the original motion is carried, the original motion (as amended) becomes the substantive motion upon which further amendment(s) may be moved. - g An amendment shall not be considered unless early verbal notice of it is given at the meeting and, if requested by the chair of the meeting, is expressed in writing to the chair. - h A councillor may move an amendment to his/her/their own motion if agreed by the meeting.
+- a Motions on the agenda shall be considered in the order that they appear unless the order is changed at the discretion of the chair of the meeting. - b A motion (including an amendment) shall not be progressed unless it has been moved and seconded.
+The Chair of the meeting, except in the case of co-option or election of Chair and Vice Chair, does not require their proposal to be seconded. - c A motion on the agenda that is not moved by its proposer may be treated by the chair of the meeting as withdrawn. - d If a motion (including an amendment) has been seconded, it may be withdrawn by the proposer only with the consent of the seconder and the meeting. - e An amendment is a proposal to remove or add words to a motion.
+It shall not negate the motion. - If an amendment to the original motion is carried, the original motion (as amended) becomes the substantive motion upon which further amendment(s) may be moved. - g An amendment shall not be considered unless early verbal notice of it is given at the meeting and, if requested by the chair of the meeting, is expressed in writing to the chair. - h A councillor may move an amendment to his/her/their own motion if agreed by the meeting.
 If a motion has already been seconded, the amendment shall be with the consent of the seconder and the meeting. - i If there is more than one amendment to an original or substantive motion, the amendments shall be moved in the order directed by the chair of the meeting. - j Subject to standing order 1(k), only one amendment shall be moved and debated at a time, the order of which shall be directed by the chair of the meeting. - k One or more amendments may be discussed together if the chair of the meeting considers this expedient but each amendment shall be voted upon separately. - A councillor may not move more than one amendment to an original or substantive motion.